dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 # 2: Deploying your first full-stack dapp

-## Deploying your first full-stack Motoko dapp
+## Overview

 To get started developing on ICP, there are several sample projects, boilerplate templates, and other resources to help you get started.
 In this tutorial, you'll learn how to deploy your first full-stack dapp using a boilerplate sample.
-This sample dapp uses the frameworks Vite and React to create a frontend user interface that makes calls to a simple counter method in the backend canister.
+This sample dapp uses Motoko for the backend canister and the frameworks Vite and React to create a frontend user interface (UI) that makes calls to a simple counter method in the backend canister.
 When the button in the UI is clicked, the counter function increases the value of the count by an increment of 1.
 The updated count value is then reflected in the UI.

-This sample is a great place to start since it provides an easy to understand example of how a frontend canister can create a UI that interacts with a method stored in a backend canister.
+This sample is a great place to start since it provides an easy to understand example of how a frontend canister can create a UI that interacts with a method stored in the backend canister.
 This project can easily be edited, expanded, and further developed to suit the needs of your own project.

 :::info
 This sample uses Motoko for the backend canister.
 A similar example using Rust for the backend source code can be found [here](https://github.com/b3hr4d/ic-rust-nextjs).